Tactics: How to Play in a 4-4-2 Diamond Formation?

 Since the diamond 4-4-2 (or diamond) concentrates mainly on the center of the field (due to the playing system itself), it's essential that your fullbacks are able to provide offensive numerical superiority to create imbalance.

-Defensive positioning of the diamond 4-4-2 (or diamond)
+Defensive positioning of the 4-4-2 diamond

 As we've seen, fullbacks will be able to provide offensive numerical superiority during diamond 4-4-2 movement.
 It will then be the role of the defensive midfielder to automatically drop back to the level of the 2 central defenders to not create a defensive imbalance following ball loss.